GoDurham: Former Routes

-These routes have either been merged into one route or discontinued due to DATA's bus redesign on September 27th, 2014.

-Bold means these routes remained from the DATA takeover in 1991.
-However, were affected by the plan.
-The list will not mention any existing routes that were either cut/extended and routes suspended due to the COVID-19 pandemic.

 Future

 GoDurham Better Bus Project

 The GoDurham Better Bus Project is a program created in 2019 by the City of Durham to plan and improve current bus stops, crosswalks, and roads to both make bus stops more comfortable for riders and to speed up GoDurham service.
 The 18-month plan, which has six projects plans to improve major corridor routes, more attention on both Holloway Street and Fayetteville Street bus lines.

-Currently, GoDurham's planned projects are shown here, expected to be planned and finished by 2023-2024:
+Currently, GoDurham's planned projects are shown here, expected to be planned and finished by 2026-2027: